Wrestling Hillary Clinton: Part II

 We parked along the levee in front of the old old state capital, a building built like a three-story castle and perched on the tallest hill in Baton Rouge, a forty foot mound of dirt overlooking the Mississippi levee that’s only a 100 yards rom the new capital.
 We hiked up the hill and sat under the sprawling moss covered branches of an old stately oak tree, took deep breaths, and sighed peaceful sighs.

-She had a small hardshell Igloo cooler with a six pack of Milwaukee’s Best she had bought to celebrate, more for the joke of calling it Milwaukee’s Beast.
-But, I had stopped drinking the year before to focus on wrestling.
-She knew that, she said.
-She just liked beer, and because she recently turned 18 she enjoyed flashing her ID to buy it.
+She had a small hardshell Igloo cooler with a six pack of Milwaukee’s Best she had bought to celebrate, more for the joke of calling it Milwaukee’s Beast than any appreciation of craft beer.
+President Carter signed the bipartisan bill to legalize home brewing in America in 1979, but it was slow to catch on, and Abita beer from New Orleans was more expensive than any of my friends could afford.
+The Beast was an old friend; but, I had stopped drinking the year before to focus on wrestling.

 She brought a Coke for me, but I told her I had given up sugar, too.
-(Back then it was still made with sugar instead of the even worse for you high fructose corn syrup.)
+Back then it was still made with sugar instead of the even worse for you high fructose corn syrup, and I had just learned to differentiate between simple carbohydrates and the complex carbs I used to load up before cross-country races.
 She shrugged as if I were free to choose whatever I wanted, even if it were as odd as not drinking Coke in the south, where it had been invented and practically poured into our bottles as babies.
-I sipped water from my dad’s old boy scout canteen that I carried in my school backpack, a leftover of his that I uncovered at Grandma Foster’s earlier that summer.

 In his autobiography, Life on the Mississippi, Mark Twain called our old state capital the worse eyesore on the Mississippi River; but, unlike that cranky old man who grumbled about most things, most people I knew adored it.
 To us, it was our cherished castle on a hill.
 Like you could see from the state capital, all of southern Louisiana is flat; many parts near the river are a foot or two below sea level, as if the only place to slide down something was into a muddy ditch beside the levy.
 It rarely snows in Baton Rouge, but as kids we would pretends we were snow sledding down a mountain by sitting on pieces of cardboard boxes and sliding down the 30 or 40 feet of grass hill in front of the castle.
-It was – and is – a Baton Rouge icon, though much less revered than Tiger Stadium or the new state capital.
+It was – and is – a Baton Rouge icon, though less revered than Tiger Stadium or the new state capital.

 I held up my finger the way Coach did when he was saying something important, and said: